DolfeLive/ULTRAKILL_Competitive_Multiplayer/README.md

 TODO:
 ```
-Player Models
+Player Animatons
 More things to sync
 Load assetbundles from the mod internally
 More settings and persistant settings config
-Make a bunch of the cybergrind code and other bits async
+Make a bunch of the cybergrind code and other bits async (didnt really work out)
+Guns to worK: {
+have rep players have each gun and variation
+have shots get passed through
+have the lobby owner validate the shot and have the visual shot effect get sent to everyone
+}

+Clean up codebase
 ```

 Planned: